-The Agency purchased services from a private company related to an executive on the national board of directors of the Party.
-The purchased services are included within professional services in the statement of operations and changes in net assets and are included in the commitment schedule above.
+The Agency purchased services from a private company related to a member of the National Board of Directors of the Party.
+These purchased services represent 44% (2019 -33%) of professional services in the statement of operations and changes in net assets.